 - Students who are home schooled must provide current documentation (letters to/from school system or state) that they are “home school students” to the Office of Admissions and Records prior to enrollment in the college.

-- The home school student must meet with a college counselor to discuss enrollment prior to registration.
+- The home school student must meet with a college advisor to discuss enrollment prior to registration.

-- The college counselor will make a recommendation to the Vice President of Instruction and Student Development or designee concerning approval of the student’s request for course enrollment.
-All subsequent registrations as a “home school student” will require the approval of a college counselor.
+- The college advisor will make a recommendation to the Vice President of Academics and Institutional Advancement or designee concerning approval of the student’s request for course enrollment.
+All subsequent registrations as a “home school student” will require the approval of a college advisor.